ericbiewener/vscode-vandelay-js/README.md

 Flow types are supported, but Typescript currently is not.

 ## Commands
+The following commands are available from the Command Palette.
+Feel free to set your own keyboard shortcuts.

 ### Cache Project Exports
 Caches all project exports in all languages that have a Vandelay configuration file (see